chranga/renkocharts/README.md

-# Renko Trading
+# Renko Python Code Github
-General repository for renko trading techniques.
+General repository for renko python code on github.
 I plan to update this repository with codes dealing with renko charts.
 Other ideas include adding some trading related scripts as well.

 Primarily coding in Python